manukoli1986/riskident/README.md

 # Used "helm" to deploy app and upgraded the same without down time.
 We can use multiple ways of deployment i.e. Blue/Green or Rollout strategy.
 I am using Blue/green strategy here to deploy app which is working 100% wihtout downtime.

 Let's begin install app using helm which is running version 1.
-As using minikube once application is using Loadbalance to send traffic and exposed on NodePort (32729) but on any cloud platform it will be exposing 80 port
+As using minikube once application is using Loadbalance to send traffic and exposed on NodePort (32729) but on any cloud platform it will be exposing 80 port.

+Charts is only file which describe about the application.
+So we are not going to change it at all.

+Clone the repo and go to deployment/my-app-riskident folder.
+Edit the tags from value.yaml and then run below command to install your v1 app.
 ```
 $ helm install --name my-app my-app-riskident
 NAME:   my-app